maiali13/maiali13.github.io/_posts/2020-03-05-Has-Air-Travel-Gotten-Safer.md

 <img align="right" width="500" height="310" src="/img/plane/EA401.jpg" />

-An example of this is CFIT (controlled flight into terrain), which is type of crash in which a plane crashes into landscape or buildings.
-CFIT was exceedingly common in before modern aviation innovations like GPS, radar, and collision warning systems, and has caused over 9,000 fatalities since the beginning of flight.
-CFIT can be caused by low visibility, but it is also commonly caused by human error factors, like distracted crew.<sup name="a3">[3](#f3)</sup>  In 1972, Eastern Air Lines 401 crashed into the Florida Everglades, killing 99 people, due to crew fixation on a burned-out lightbulb in the instrumentation of the nose gear.
+An example of this is CFIT (controlled flight into terrain), which is type of crash in which a plane crashes into landscape or buildings, while mechanically fit to fly.
+CFIT was common before modern aviation innovations like GPS, radar, and collision warning systems, and has caused over 9,000 fatalities since the beginning of flight.
+CFIT can be caused by low visibility, but it is most typically caused by human error factors, like distracted crew.<sup name="a3">[3](#f3)</sup> In 1972, Eastern Air Lines 401 crashed into the Florida Everglades, killing 99 people, due to crew fixation on a burned-out lightbulb in the instrumentation of the nose gear.